While the Samsung TU8500 and Samsung Q60T are 4K TVs from the same brand, that doesn’t mean there aren’t a few differences between the two.

 Samsung TU8500 vs Samsung Q60T – Verdict

-While we haven’t reviewed the Q60T yet, we’ll be looking to get a review sample in soon to judge its quality.
+While we haven’t reviewed the Q60T yet, we’ll be looking to get a review sample to judge its quality.

-As such, while we’re big fans of the TU8500 and what it brings to the table at its more affordable low price, odds are that its picture quality will be an improvement on the TU8500.
+As such, while we’re big fans of the TU8500 and what it brings to the table at its more affordable low price, odds are the Q60Ts picture quality will be an improvement on the TU8500.

-If you can take you budget further and splash out the extra £100, the Q60T would make sense, as it’ll arguably shade it when it comes to upscaling SD and HD content.
-Nevertheless, for those who want to keep costs down, the TU8500 is still a compelling choice for the price.
+If you can take you budget further and splash out money, the Q60T would make sense, as it’ll arguably shade it when it comes to upscaling SD and HD content.
+Nevertheless, for those who want to keep costs down, the TU8500 is a cracking choice for the price.